CrossFit is a great way to get in shape. But how do you make sure that you stay safe doing it?

 One of the biggest things you should be looking for is support.

 If you have flat feet, your arches don’t support themselves on their own.
 They need extra help in order to be comfortable and safe.
 So when looking for shoes, make sure you get the ones with the best support.

 This will help to minimize any heel pain by making sure your shoes are properly cushioned and comfortable for you.
 It will be easier to work out when you’re properly supported.

 Testing the support of shoes is easy.
 Simply place the toe of the shoe on the floor with the heel sticking up in the air.
 Then bend the heel down.
 If the shoe bends in the center, the support is bad.

-Getting CrossFit shoes for wide, flat feet with good support is the first step in keeping your feet safe and comfortable.
+Getting the best training shoes for flat, wide feet with good support is the first step in keeping your feet safe and comfortable.

-Another option is to get a regular pair of CrossFit shoes, and then pair it with a supportive insole (many people love Superfeet).
+Another option is to get a regular pair of cross training shoes, and then pair it with a supportive insole (many people love Superfeet).

 How Flat Feet Can Harm your Body